Database Normalization

 Denormalization

-In Oracle, a materialized view is a database object introduced starting from version 8i.
-It achieves database denormalization by providing precomputed snapshot of the result set of a complex query.
-The database objects where it queries data from, such as tables, views, and other materialized views, are called detailed tables[1][2].
+Rather than denormalizing the actual tables, one might consider introducing a materialized view.
+It is a database object that provides precomputed snapshot of the result set of a complex query.
+The database objects from which a materialized view retrieves data-such as tables, views, and other materialized views-are referred to as detailed tables[1][2].

 For data warehousing purposes, which involve maintaining a central repository of integrated data from multiple sources within an organization, commonly created materialized views include materialized aggregate views, single-table materialized aggregate views, and materialized join views.
 All these types of materialized views can leverage query rewrite, an optimization technique that transforms a user request written in terms of detailed tables into a semantically equivalent request that incorporates one or more materialized views.